Changissnz/nu_merchant_principal/README.md

 In this section, the reason for why the audience is likened to a vulture is to fulfill a healthy skepticism on matters such as duties, appeasement, impressionism, and honor.
-Each of these four mentioned terms are single-minded promoters.
+Each of these four mentioned terms is a single-minded promoter.
 Such drastic displays and actions taken, and there is little space or time in direly needy situations for there to be a reflection on the underlying reasoning that is usually